What is the eMHPrac project about?

 Who should participate in eMHealth training?

-The eMHPrac team at NIMHR is providing training suitable for primary health care service providers including the following:
+The eMHPrac team at CMHR is providing training suitable for primary health care service providers including the following:

 - community health workers